imankulov/pickle-compat/README.md

 highest protocol among opcodes = 2
 ```

-On the contrary, Python 3 doesn't want to deal with "strings" as the name is ambiguous, and prefers to deal with `BINBYTES` and `BINUNICODE`.
-I will show how it's encoded in the protocol 3 that doesn't mean to be compatible with Python 2.
+On the contrary, Python 3 doesn't want to deal with "strings" as the name is ambiguous and prefers to deal with `BINBYTES` and `BINUNICODE`.
+I will show how it's encoded in protocol 3 that doesn't mean to be compatible with Python 2.

 ```python
 $ python3